 - Enough lighting during the day and darkness at night

-- Medications such as benzodiazepines, and in some cases, antipsychotics
+- Medicines such as benzodiazepines, and in some cases, antipsychotics

 - Plenty of sleep

-Don'tphysically hold backan agitated person, if possible.
+DO NOT physically hold back an agitated person, if possible.
 This usually makes the problem worse.
-Only use restraints if the person is at risk of harming themselves or others, and there is no otherway to control the behavior.
+Use restraints only if the person is at risk of harming themselves or others, and there is no other way to control the behavior.

 When to Contact a Medical Professional